Base classes¶

 ¶

-Bases: AbstractOp
+Bases: AbstractProcess

 An abstract base class for quantum measurements.
 Currently, this is not supported, and measurements are projective measurements in the computational basis.

-Source code in src/squint/ops/base.py
+Source code in src/squint/interface/base.py

 SharedGate